 the student’s SOE supervisor writes a recommendation to support or not support the student request;

-the Program Coordinator, Director of Student Affairs, SOE supervisor, and optionally, the Associate Dean, meet to come to a collective decision, and to make a written statement of all particulars, such as necessary requirements for completion, whether the student may have more than one opportunity to continue, and/or where the placement will be.
+the Program Coordinator, Assistant Dean for Educator Preparation and Accreditation, Assistant Dean for Student Affairs, and optionally, the Associate Dean, meet to come to a collective decision, and to make a written statement of all particulars, such as necessary requirements for completion, whether the student may have more than one opportunity to continue, and/or where the placement will be.

-If there is disagreement among parties as to the final disposition of the case, the Director of Student Affairs and the Associate Dean make the final determination.
-The Associate Dean writes a letter to the student disclosing the decision and particulars, copying the Director of Student Affairs, the Program Coordinator, the SOE supervisor, and the student’s file.
+If there is disagreement among parties as to the final disposition of the case, the Assistant Dean for Educator Preparation and Accreditation and the Associate Dean make the final determination.
+The Assistant Dean for Educator Preparation and Accreditation writes a letter to the student disclosing the decision and particulars, copying the Associate Dean, the Program Coordinator, the SOE academic advisor, and the student’s file.